cshnican/dayous/README.md

 # Dayous - a card game forked from the Russian game дурак / durak

 ## Etymology
-The word *dayous* comes from the Farsi word ([definition here](https://www.urbandictionary.com/define.php?term=dayous), [another definition here](https://en.wikipedia.org/wiki/Dayouth)).
+The word *dayous* comes from the Farsi word ([definition here](https://www.urbandictionary.com/define.php?term=dayous)).

 ## Objective
 Dayous is a 2–8 player game using one or more decks of poker cards.
 A game lasts from 5 minutes (2 players, 1 deck) to an hour (5 players, 2 decks).
 The goal is simple: don’t be the last person holding cards.
-If you are, you’re the dayous.
+If you are, you’re the *dayous*.

 ## Key Rules
 - A (highest) -> 2 (lowest)